hkellaway/HNKGooglePlacesAutocomplete/README.md

 - Modern, vetted pods utilized (AFNetworking, Mantle)
 - Code is well-tested using Kiwi
 - Documentation is thorough
-- Example project does not use the deprecated `UISearchDisplayController`
 - Designed for reusability and dissemination with Cocoapods

 ## Communication